What is Skywarn?

 When hazardous weather occurs, Skywarn volunteers report what is happening at their location.
 They are asked to report conditions such as rain and snow amounts, hail, flooding, tornadoes, or damage to trees or property.

 Reports arrive at the NWS office via telephone, email, social media, and the Skywarn amateur radio net.
-The reports are combined with radar, lightning, satellite and computer model data to determine what the storms will do next.
+The reports are combined with radar, lightning, satellite and computer model long-copy-n to determine what the storms will do next.
 Spotters provide the "ground truth" to NWS forecasters: important information that radar won't always show.
 The reports are used by forecasters to issue public statements, watches, warnings, advisories, and short-term forecasts.
 These products reach the public through the Internet, NOAA weather radio, the media and other means.

 Skywarn reports also go into Storm Data, which is an official publication that documents severe weather across the country.
 Storm Data can be used to create a severe weather climatologic (or history) of the local county and city.